storyprotocol/documentation/docs/Story Network (L1)/story-network/tokenomics-staking.md

 ## Genesis

-The story genesis allocation will consist of 1 billion tokens, distributed among ecosystem participants, the foundation, investors, and the core team.
+The Story genesis allocation will consist of 1 billion tokens, distributed among ecosystem participants, the foundation, investors, and the core team.
 Tokens for investors, the core team, and a portion of those of the foundation and ecosystem will start out locked.

 ## Locked vs Unlocked tokens